Democrats push for U.S. coronavirus supply czar to oversee key medical needs

 But Senate Majority Leader Mitch McConnell said the way forward on coronavirus legislation would depend on Democrats' willingness to agree to protect businesses and others from COVID-related litigation.
 "We're going to insist on this reform, which is not related to money, as a condition for going forward," McConnell told Fox News Radio.

-"We're willing to discuss the way forward, provided we have protections for the brave people who've been on the front lines," he added, couching his demand as a protection for frontline healthcare workers as well as companies.
+Democrats have largely dismissed liability protection so far, saying it could weaken protections for workers.
 Lawmakers grappled with the prospects of new legislation as U.S. states moved to reopen the economy amid reports of supply and testing shortages that health experts warn could lead to a resurgence of coronavirus infections.

 With backing from major unions, lawmakers said the medical supply bill would establish a more coherent national response by requiring the secretary of defense to appoint a civilian executive officer charged with overseeing the production and distribution of COVID-19-related equipment.
 The bill would also require the administration to produce weekly national assessments of equipment supplies, identify available stockpiles and industries capable of filling orders, post state requests for assistance and establish an inspector general to oversee implementation.